danijar/computer-game/ROADMAP.md

     send screenshot, hardware configuration, time and an optional user comment to the server Logging system
     rename Debug Helper to Log Manager
-    Randomly color messages by their output sources Provide options for solo or mute output sources Officially announce project
+    automatedly assign colors to output sources to highlight their messages provide options for solo or mute output sources Officially announce project
 Ingame screen capturing
     images in jpg or webp and clips in h.264 encoded mp4 or vp9 encoded webm